eigenfoo/old-eigenfoo.github.io/_posts/2020-07-26-floating-point-deep-learning.md

 ---
 title: Floating-Point Formats and Deep Learning
-excerpt: "Floating-point formats are not the most important consideration when working with deep learning models, but they can make a significant difference.
-What floating-point is, why you (a deep learning practictioner) should care, and what you can do about it."
+excerpt: "Floating-point format is not a crucial consideration in deep learning, but it can make a significant difference.
+What is floating-point, why should you (a deep learning practictioner) should care, and what can you do about it?"
 tags:
   - deep learning
   - machine learning